dtcenter/METplus/docs/Users_Guide/installation.rst

 To call the run_metplus.py script from any directory, add the ush directory to the path.
 The following commands can be run in a terminal.
-They can also be added to the shell run commands file, i.e.
+They can also be added to the shell run commands file
-.cshrc for csh/tcsh  or .bashrc for bash.
+(.cshrc for csh/tcsh or .bashrc for bash).
-For the following commands, change **/path/to** to the actual path to the METplus directory on your file system.
+For the following commands, change **/path/to** to the actual path to the METplus directory on the local file system.

 **csh/tcsh**:

 .. code-block:: tcsh

-    # Add METplus to $PATH
+    # Add METplus to path
     set path = (/path/to/METplus/ush $path)

 **bash/ksh**:

 .. code-block:: bash

-    # Add METplus to $PATH
+    # Add METplus to path
     export PATH=/path/to/METplus/ush:$PATH

 Set Default Configuration File for Shared Install